Iterative Minimax Games with Coupled Linear Constraints: Nonconvex-(Strongly) Concave Minimax Problems with Coupled Linear Constraints

-where $\mathcal{P}_{\Lambda}$ is the projection operator onto $\Lambda$.
 The proposed PDAPG algorithm is formally stated in Algorithm \ref{alg:1}.

-Note that PDAPG is a single loop algorithm.
-When $f(x,y)$ is a general concave function with respect to $y$, PDAPG is a brand new algorithm.
+Note that PDAPG is a single-loop algorithm.
+When $f(x,y)$ is a general concave function with respect to $y$, PDAPG is a brand-new algorithm.
 We set $\rho_k=0$ when $f(x,y)$ is strongly concave with respect to $y$.
-Even for nonconvex-strongly concave minimax problem, PDAPG is different from PGmsAD in \cite{Dai} and MGD in \cite{Tsaknakis} that are both multi-looped algorithms.
+Even for nonconvex-strongly concave minimax problem, PDAPG is different from PGmsAD in \cite{Dai} and MGD in \cite{Tsaknakis} that are both multi-loop algorithms.
 Moreover, $x_{k+1}$ is used to update $\lambda_k$ in Algorithm \ref{alg:1} instead of $x_k$ which is used in PGmsAD algorithm.

-Algorithm \ref{alg:1} can solve both smooth and nonsmooth minimax problem with coupled linear constraints, whereas MGD is only proposed to solve the smooth version of \eqref{problem:1}.
+Note that for algorithmic aspects, under the general nonconvex-concave setting, when updating $y$, PDAPG updates $y$ via gradient projection or proximal gradient steps, while HiBSA in \cite{Lu} needs to maximize the original function $f (x, y)$ plus some regularization terms, this subproblem may be more difficult to solve in many cases.
+In addition, although problem \eqref{problem:2} is a non-smooth nonconvex-concave minimax problem, PDAPG cannot be regarded as a special case of BAPG \cite{Xu} since that $\Lambda$ in \eqref{problem:2} is not a compact set, which is a necessary condition to ensure the convergence of BAPG.
+This is also the main difficulty in analyzing the PDAPG algorithm.
+In order to overcome this difficulty, we need to construct a new potential function.

-Before we analyze the iteration complexity of Algorithm \ref{alg:1}, we need to make the following assumption about the smoothness of $f(x,y)$. \begin{ass} The function $f(x,y)$ has Lipschitz continuous gradients and there exist a constant $L>0$ such that for any $x, x_1, x_2\in \mathcal{X}$, and $y, y_1, y_2\in \mathcal{Y}$, we have
+To analyze the iteration complexity of Algorithm \ref{alg:1}, we need to make the following assumption about the smoothness of $f(x,y)$. \begin{assumption} The function $f(x,y)$ has Lipschitz continuous gradients and there exists a constant $L>0$ such that for any $x, x_1, x_2\in \mathcal{X}$, and $y, y_1, y_2\in \mathcal{Y}$, we have